jcole313/project/README.md

 </pre>
 ## Results<a id='results-'></a>
-We have achieved following results with ResNet50 model for detection of Adenocarcinoma,Large cell carcinoma, Squamous cell carcinoma and normal from Brain MRI images.
+We have achieved following results with ResNet50 model for detection of Adenocarcinoma,Large cell carcinoma, Squamous cell carcinoma and normal from Chest CT Scan images.

 <pre>
-<b> Performance Metrics </b>
+<b>Performance Metrics </b>
 Test Accuracy                                    : 89.52%
 Test Loss                                        : 31.90%
-Sensitivity (Glioma)                             : 100%
-Sensitivity (Meningioma)                         : 99%
-Sensitivity (Pituitary)                          : 100%
-Sensitivity (Normal)                             : 99%
-F1-score                                         : 99.00%
-AUC                                              : 1.0
 </pre>